Indio Man Accused of Trafficking Five Minors Set to Appear in Court

 Tuesday, according to inmate records.

-His arrest — by the U.S Marshals Service on April 21 at the San
+His arrest by the U.S Marshals Service on April 21 at the San Ysidro

 Copyright 2022, City News Service, Inc.